Touch-move rule: Adjusting pieces

-If a player wishes to adjust one or more pieces on their squares without being required to move them, the player can announce j'adoube (/fr/, "I adjust"), or words to that effect in other languages.
-If a player does not announce an adjustment in advance, the player may be penalized accordingly.
-J'adoube is internationally recognized by chess players as announcing the intent to make incidental contact with their pieces.
+If a player wishes to adjust one or more pieces on their squares without being required to move them, the player may announce j'adoube ([ʒaˈdub], French for "I adjust"), or words to that effect in other languages.
+This indicates that the player intends only incidental contact with a piece (for example, to center it on its square), not to make a move.
+Under the FIDE Laws of Chess, a player who wishes to adjust a piece must first indicate that intention; otherwise, deliberate contact with a piece is generally treated as intent to move or capture (with accidental contact excluded).

-The phrase is used to give warning from a player to the opponent that the player is about to touch a piece on the board, typically to centralize it on its square, without the intent of making a move with it.
-Although this French term is customary, it is not obligatory; other similar indications may be used.
-(Note: Article 4.2.1 "for example by saying 'j'adoube' or 'I adjust'" in FIDE Laws of Chess) Only a player having the move may adjust pieces, (Note: Article 4.2 "Only the player having the move may adjust one or more pieces on their squares" in FIDE Laws of Chess) and the opponent must be present.
+The phrase is used to warn the opponent that the player is about to touch a piece on the board without intending to make a move.
+Only a player who has the move may adjust pieces, and the opponent must be present.

 Example of misuse

 There have been occasions in chess history when a player has uttered j'adoube suspiciously late.
 It is possible a late announcement of an adjustment can be used after starting to make a losing move in order to retract it, thus avoiding the touch-move rule.
 Such behaviour, when intentionally used for a retraction, is regarded as cheating.
 The Yugoslav grandmaster Milan Matulović was nicknamed "J'adoubovic" after such an incident.